FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 loan is provided as bridging finance to the borrower to assist in the delivery of

-Bike Hire and Bus Shuttle service infrastructure on Limerick Greenway.--- 13
+Bike Hire and Bus Shuttle service infrastructure on Limerick Greenway.
+---
+13

 (b) The repayment arrangements are as follows: 26 payments, commencing